Staff

 Laurent Nickel, Stewardship Technician

 Laurent was born and raised in Northwest Portland.
 He attended Pacific Lutheran University on a music scholarship and graduated in 2008 with degrees in Environmental Studies and English.
 After working for several counties in Washington State doing water quality monitoring and invasive plant control, he began working for the Lake Oswego Corporation in 2011, where he is still employed full time.
-In 2019, the OLWC hired him as our Stewardship Technician to help with invasive plant removal.
-In his spare time, he’s likely out in his boat salmon or steelhead fishing on local rivers, and as a lifelong musician, at night you might find him in one of Portland’s jazz clubs playing his upright bass.

 Council Members

-Stephanie Wagner, Director, Chair
+Stephanie Wagner, Director, Past Chair

 After completing a Masters degree in cell physiology Stephanie Wagner (stephanie@oswegowatershed.org) worked for 10 years in mosquito genetics and shark physiology research at UCLA.
 The birth of four children and a move to Oregon in 1976 took her out of the research laboratory and into local schools where she volunteered supporting elementary science education.
 This experience led to her employment as Education Director for Friends of Tryon Creek State Park where she supervised an education program with over 10,000 participants annually.
 She is presently working for PSU’s Center for Science Education as the Director of the Masters in Science Teaching program.
 She also teaches Connect2Science through Nature classes for in-service elementary teachers; giving kindergarten through fifth grade teachers the tools to incorporate outdoor experiences into their science curriculum.
 Stephanie has served as an active volunteer with the City of Lake Oswego serving as a member of the Parks and Recreation and Natural Resource Advisory Boards.

-Mike Buck, Secretary
+Mike Buck, Director

-Michael Buck (mike@oswegowatershed.org) is a business person who has lived in Lake Oswego for twenty-eight years.
+Michael Buck (mike@oswegowatershed.org) is a business person who has lived in Lake Oswego for over twenty-eight years.
 He has served on numerous community task forces and commissions including the Lake Grove Comprehensive Plan, the Lake Grove Village Center Plan, and Advisory Committee for further refinement studies on Boones Ferry Road.
 He chairs the Friends of Iron Mountain, local neighbors and citizens who actively work to restore native habitat to public park land.
 The City and his fellow citizens have acknowledged his service to the community through numerous citations including Unsung Hero Award.

 Tom Berridge, Director (Westlake Homeowners Association Representative)